-I use three primary data sources in this analysis: (1) survey data from one-on-one baseline surveys conducted during the account opening sessions, (2) three years of administrative data on account use from the bank, and (3) data from a follow-up survey conducted three years after the baseline.
+I use three primary data sources in this analysis: (1) data from baseline surveys conducted during the account opening sessions, (2) administrative data from the bank, and (3) data from a follow-up survey conducted three years after the baseline.
 Spouses were interviewed separately at both baseline and endline.

 The baseline collected basic demographic information, as well as information on household decision-making, income, savings practices, and individual discount rates and time inconsistency.
 The discount rate elicitation procedure warrants special mention here: as detailed in Appendix B, the baseline survey asked individuals to choose between different amounts of money at different times in order to elicit time preferences.
 To incentivize the questions, each respondent was given a one in five chance of winning one of his or her choices.
-The majority (78 percent) of respondents winning a "cash prize" chose to have it deposited into a newly-opened bank account.10 As a result, cash prize selection impacted rates of account use - I therefore explicitly control for this throughout the analysis.
+The majority (78 percent) of respondents winning a "cash prize" chose to have it deposited into a newly-opened bank account.
+As a result, cash prize selection impacted rates of account use - I therefore explicitly control for this throughout the analysis.

 The endline included the same basic questions as the baseline, and more detailed modules focused on income, savings, and household decision making.
 The endline also incorporated an experimental module designed to measure intrahousehold bargaining power.
 The survey targeted all individuals who participated in the original study, as well as any new spouses of the original participants.
-The enumerators were able to track 91 percent of the original sample and managed to interview at least one original spouse in 97 percent of the couples.
+The enumerators tracked 91 percent of the sample and interviewed at least one original spouse in 97 percent of the couples.

 The administrative data from the bank include a three-year history of all transactions posted to each experimental account.
-I use this information to construct all my measures of experimental account use.
-Note that the joint account transactions data does not specify the identity of the person performing the transaction - as a result, I cannot know when joint account transactions were conducted by husbands versus wives.
+I use this information to construct all measures of experimental account use.
+Note that the joint account transactions data do not specify who